ArhanChaudhary/qter/media/paper/paper.typ

     circle("fr.fr", radius: 1)
 }))

-You can see that happening here, where the UFR corner is twisted in place in the first example and the FR edge is flipped in place in the second example.
+You can see that happening here, where the UFR corner is _twisted_ in place in the first example and the FR edge is _flipped_ in place in the second example.
 This shows that _just_ encoding the positions of the pieces under-specifies the entire cube state, so we need to take orientation into account.

 In general, any edge or corner can exist in any other edge or corner position in any orientation.
 So how can we encode this orientation in full generality?
-It's easy to tell that the UFR corner and FR edge are twisted and flipped respectively in the above examples, but when the pieces are not in their solved positions, how can we decide which orientation counts as twisted/flipped or not?
+It's easy to tell that the UFR corner and FR edge are twisted and flipped respectively in the above examples because the pieces can be solved by simply rotating them in place.
+However, when the pieces are not in their solved positions, there is no way to solve them just by rotating them in place.
+We need some kind of reference frame to decide how to label a piece's orientation regardless of where it is on the cube.
+How can we define this reference frame?

-What we can do is imagine a special recoloring of the cube such that all pieces are indistinguishable but still show orientation.
-If the pieces aren't distinguishable, then they're _always_ in their solved positions since you can't tell them apart.
+Since the problem is that pieces can be unsolved, what we can do is imagine a special recoloring of the cube such that all pieces are indistinguishable but still show orientation.
+If the pieces aren't distinguishable, then they're _always_ in their "solved positions" since you can't tell them apart.
 Then it's easy to define orientation in full generality.
 Here is a recoloring that does that:

 #figure(cetz.canvas(length: 15pt, {
     import cetz.draw: *

+    cube("wwwwwwwww ggggggggg rrrrrrrrr", offset: (-2.5, 0))
+    cube("bbbbbbbbb yyyyyyyyy ooooooooo", offset: (2.5, 0), back: true)

+    line((5, 0), (8, 0), mark: (end: "straight"))

+    translate((13, 0))

     cube("bbbbbbbbb nnnbbbnnn nnnnnnnnn", offset: (-2.5, 0))
     cube("nnnbbbnnn bbbbbbbbb nnnnnnnnn", offset: (2.5, 0), back: true)
 }))

-To determine the orientation of a piece on a normally colored Rubik's Cube, you can pretend that the Rubik's Cube is actually following this coloring and imagine what the cube state would look like:
+You can imagine that we are taking a Rubik's cube and replacing all of the stickers with new stickers of the respective colors.
+The reason that we can do this is that we already know how to represent the locations of pieces using a permutation group, so it is valid to throw out the knowledge of a piece's location while figuring out how to represent orientation.
+To determine the orientation of a piece on a normally colored Rubik's Cube, you can take the algorithm to get to that cube state and apply it to our specially recolored cube:

 #figure(cetz.canvas(length: 15pt, {
     import cetz.draw: *